syncfusion-content/winui-docs/winui/BusyIndicator/Customization.md

 ## Color

-The BusyIndicator color can be customized based on the requirement.
+The indicator color can be customized by using the `Color` property.

 {% tabs %}
 {% highlight XAML %}